-The subordinated shareholder loan was provided by Grant Thornton CLEARR's main shareholder, LOM Investment Trust, in 2010.
+AASB 124.17 AASB 13.93(d) AASB 13.97 The subordinated shareholder loan was provided by Grant Thornton CLEARR's main shareholder, LOM Investment Trust in 2011.
 It is perpetual and carries a fixed coupon of 4.0%.
 It is repayable only upon liquidation of Grant Thornton CLEARR.
+The estimated fair value of the subordinated shareholder loan is categorised within Level 3 of the fair value hierarchy.